Results & Photos

 Does the race go through the night like other relay events?

-No - the course is formatted such that all team members will be at the final transition before dark.
+No - the course is formatted such that all team members will be at the final transition at or before dark.
 Details on how are provided in the race guide.

 Will there be cut-off times?